csikasote/BembaSpeech/README.md

         |           	    | ...
         . ...

-where train is the subset name, 01 is the speaker_id of the reader, 180101-020249_bem_d31_elicit are recording session of the speakers/readers.
-The *_transcript.txt files contain the transcripts for each of the utterances, in the form, <utterance_id> <transcription>.
-The *_text_script.txt files contains raw text tokenized by sentences from which the speakers read from into the Lig-Aikuma mobile software.
+* train - is the dataset subset name,
+* 01    - is the speaker_id of the reader
+* 180101-020249_bem_d31_elicit  - is the recording session of the speakers/reader.
+* *_transcripts.txt files - contain the transcripts for each of the utterances, in the form, <utterance_id> <transcription>.
+* The *_text_script.txt files   -  raw text tokenized by sentences from which the speakers read from into the Lig-Aikuma mobile software.

 -----------------